 There’s some pretty freaky weird stuff that goes on in Irish mythology.
 Like the Tuatha de Danann arriving in Ireland from the sky on black storm clouds; like Nuada’s silver arm, possibly the world’s first ever bionic arm; like the Sword of Light, and Lugh’s spear which is so desperate to kill of its own accord it must be kept cool in a cauldron of mysterious liquid; like the stone which roars in recognition of the rightful High King… I could go on.

-Sounds like science fiction, right?
+Sounds like science fiction, or fantasy, right?

 Today, though, I’m all about weird, and weird deaths in particular.
 Irish heroes often lived dramatic and tragic lives.
 They lived by honour, and valour, and courage.
 They weren’t afraid of death; why would they be, when they understood about reincarnation?

 Many of them lived and died by the sword.
 Their deaths were marked by erecting cairns over their bodies, and songs and stories would be made about them.